 If you don’t have any binoculars you can pick up a set relatively cheaply, online or in a wide variety of high street shops.
 Performance is surprising too.

 For astronomy, a larger front lens is better, and you’ll want high optical quality as well as this is essential for night time scenes.

 You’ve come on a relaxing break to one of the most tranquil places in the country to be at one with nature in a wonderful abode, so remember to enjoy yourself while you’re out there!
-If you’re getting frustrated because Pluto’s visibility isn’t what you’d like it to be then merely take a nice deep breath and remember why you out there.
+If you’re getting frustrated because Pluto’s visibility isn’t what you’d like it to be, then merely take a nice deep breath and remember why you are out there.